-Neapolitan Pound Cake: The classic ice cream flavor turned into pound cake.
+The Neapolitan Pound Cake is ice cream turned into cake.
 Now you don’t have to choose between strawberry, chocolate, or vanilla pound cake.

 Tastes certainly do change over the years.

 When I was a kid going out to the ice cream parlor meant that I was going to get Bubble Gum Ice Cream.

 I mostly just wanted the gum.

 The frozen solid gum that I would cover in my saliva and then spit out into a napkin.

 And when I was done with my treasure hunt for gum, I would wrap it up in the napkin to eat later.

 Of course by the time I got it home to eat, the paper napkin had stuck to all the gum.